Information for students with Specific Learning Differences

 2. How to I inform the University that I have a Specific Learning Difficulty?

 To ensure you receive appropriate assistance you should obtain an assessment of your needs from a Chartered/Educational Psychologist.
 If you have not had an assessment within the last 2 years, an appointment can be arranged through the Student Support Services.

-If you have recently been assessed, please send a copy of your report to the Disability Adviser, Student Advice and Support Office, The Hub, Elphinstone Road, Aberdeen AB24 3TU.
+If you have recently been assessed, please send a copy of your report to the Disability Adviser, Student Advice and Support Office, Students' Union Building, Elphinstone Road, Aberdeen AB24 3TU.

 3. What happens to this assessment?

 It will be held on file, under confidential cover, by the Disability Adviser.
 A provisions form, detailing your requirements, is prepared and the information is stored on a database linked to the Student Record System, to which only authorised personnel have access.
 It is the job of School Disability Co-ordinators to ensure that account is taken of the recommendations made.